 The most common presentation is a palpable vulvar lesion, frequently noticed by the woman or by a clinician during pelvic examination.
 Women often have a long history of pruritus.
 They may not present until cancer is advanced.
 The lesion may become necrotic or ulcerated, sometimes resulting in bleeding or a watery vaginal discharge.
 Melanomas may appear bluish black, pigmented, or papillary.

-Vulvar cancer may mimic sexually transmitted genital ulcers (see Chancroid), basal cell carcinoma, vulvar Paget disease (a pale eczematoid lesion), Bartholin gland cyst, or condyloma acuminatum.
+Vulvar cancer may mimic sexually transmitted genital ulcers (see Table: Chancroid), basal cell carcinoma, vulvar Paget disease (a pale eczematoid lesion), Bartholin gland cyst, or condyloma acuminatum.
 Clinicians should consider vulvar cancer if a vulvar lesion develops in women at low risk of sexually transmitted diseases (STDs) or if it does not respond to treatment for STDs.

 A dermal punch biopsy using a local anesthetic is usually diagnostic.
 Occasionally, wide local excision is necessary to differentiate VIN from cancer.
 Subtle lesions may be delineated by staining the vulva with toluidine blue or by using colposcopy.